Channel-Labs/synthetic-conversation-generation/README.md

 **Arguments:**

-- `--assistant-name`: Name of your AI assistant (e.g., "TaxBot").
-- `--assistant-description`: Brief description of your assistant's purpose and capabilities.
+- `--assistant-path`: Path to YAML file containing your assistant definition (name and description).
 - `--num-personas`: Number of user personas to generate (default: 5).
 - `--output-path`: Path to save the generated personas (YAML format).
 - `--model-provider`: LLM provider to use (`openai` or `anthropic`, default: `openai`).